 If both your wired and wireless connections pull a 169.254 APIPA address, it means your DHCP server is down.
 Most consumer routers have a built-in DHCP server.
 Restarting the router will typically restore DHCP functionality.

-I like to sidestep this issue by assigning IP addresses outside my DHCP range to my printer and my non-portable systems like a desktop PC.
+One way I sidestep this issue on my home network is by assigning IP addresses outside my DHCP range to my printer and my non-portable systems like a desktop PC.
 This eliminates that point of failure, and when a laptop misbehaves, it helps me pinpoint the problem more quickly.